Facebook Pixel Student Financial Assistance | Western Kentucky University

 Students cannot be on SAP Warning for consecutive terms but can have multiple terms of a warning period during their academic career.
 In other words, students who receive financial aid while on SAP Warning must meet SAP requirements at the conclusion of the academic term or they will become ineligible for financial aid for the subsequent semester.

-In addition, within one semester of SAP Warning, the student must bring up his/her overall Qualitative and/or Quantitative progress to meet SAP requirements.
+Within one semester of SAP Warning, the student must bring up his/her overall Qualitative and/or Quantitative progress to meet SAP requirements.

 If the student does not meet the minimum SAP requirements within one SAP Warning semester, he/she may not be eligible for financial aid.